Current stage: Preliminary Injunction

 January 20, 2026

-Key EventThe court granted the defendant's motion for an extension of time, setting a new deadline for the defendant to file and serve its response to the plaintiffs' motion for a preliminary injunction on or before February 10, 2026; the order did not set a hearing date or change other scheduling.
-The order is signed by the presiding judge.
+Key EventThe court granted the defendant's motion for an extension of time and ordered the defendant to respond to the plaintiffs' motion for preliminary injunction on or before 2026-02-10.
+The order was signed by the Chief Judge on 2026-01-20.

 January 19, 2026